Earliest signs of pregnancy: symptoms that can appear before a missed period

 Some people swear they “just knew” even before testing positive, while others don’t feel a thing until weeks later.
 Both are completely normal.

-If you’re unsure, trust your gut but also trust the science: take a test when the timing’s right, and if you’re still uncertain, reach out to your healthcare provider.
+If you’re unsure, trust your gut but also trust the science: take a test when the timing’s right, and if you are still uncertain, talk to your doctor.

 When should I call my doctor about a new pregnancy?